AbdallaAlhag/Blogger/README.md

     ✅ Create simple db and set up prisma
     ✅ Created task ctrl+alt+f for npm run format
-    ✅ Setup prisma db, create route, controller, and query for get and post posts ❌ Write seed file to query db for posts with starting data
+    ✅ Setup prisma db, create route, controller, and query for get and post posts ✅ Write seed file to query db for posts with starting data ✅ Connect server db to front end
+    ❌ Create footer and header
+    ❌ Create postcard for articles in dashboard and article pages
 # Monorepop set up:

     -Installing dependencies (yarn install or npm install).